Just another iHealthSpot WP02 site

 Neck & Back Pain

-As anyone who has ever lifted heavy objects can tell you, neck and back pain is no picnic.
+As anyone who has ever lifted heavy objects can tell you, neck and back pain can be life-altering.
 But the good news is this type of ache is usually the result of temporary muscle strain and is typically short-lived.

 Common Causes of Neck and Back Pain